 Remember when people bought Crackdown because it was cleverly bundled with access to the Halo 3 multiplayer beta?
 That was back in 2007, and since then, the Crackdown franchise has provided two beloved, over-the-top sandbox experiences.
 At E3 2014, Phil Spencer unveiled a cinematic trailer for a third game in the series, Crackdown 3.
-At that point, four years had already passed since the release of Crackdown 2, but the announcement was still, perhaps, a bit early.
+At that point, four years had already passed since the release of Crackdown 2, but the announcement was still, perhaps, early.
 In August 2015, the first gameplay footage was released at Gamescom, as well as an extended look at the gameplay via IGN.
-Even though the game went dark in 2016, Crackdown 3 is still officially project to come out this year.

 If you’re eagerly awaiting the return of the Crackdown franchise, we’ve put together an up-to-date guide of everything out there about Crackdown 3.
-We’ll be updating this guide as more info comes to light, so keep checking in for the latest news.
+We’ll update this guide as more info comes to light, so keep checking in for the latest news.

 A return to its roots